-One tradition that has been staple of tradition for centuries is that of a groom not seeing their bride on the day of the wedding, until the actual ceremony takes place when the bride enters the room.
+One tradition that has been staple of tradition for centuries is that of a couple not seeing each other on the day of the wedding, until the actual ceremony takes place when the bride enters the room.

 This tradition is still fairly common and it’s something many couples still believe in and practice.
 It was considered bad luck for a groom to see his bride before the ceremony, and this sentiment still exists to a degree, though a new wedding and elopement trend is starting to become more prevalent in our photography-rich age of social media.

-This new trend, dubbed the “first look,” involves the bride and groom meeting up early on the day of the wedding for a pre-ceremony photoshoot.
+This new trend, dubbed the “first look,” involves the couple meeting up early on the day of the wedding for a pre-ceremony photoshoot.

-The sense of anticipation for both the bride and the groom (and everyone watching) is something that adds a bit of magic to the entire elopement or wedding ceremony, so it’s no wonder it’s still somewhat expected that a groom not see his bride until the actual ceremony.
+The sense of anticipation for the arrival of the couple (and everyone watching) is something that adds a bit of magic to the entire elopement or wedding ceremony, so it’s no wonder it’s still somewhat expected that one not see the other until the actual ceremony.
 However, there can be no doubt that the rising first look trend is taking hold: many couples believe there are several reasons to have a first look, and it’s not just about beautiful photos.